Installation

 If you build from source, development headers of the dependencies above should also be installed!
 Otherwise, the compilation may fail.

-(The headers of addr2line, CMake, Clang, flex, and Bison are not needed.)
+(The headers of CMake are not needed.)

 The tested dependency versions are a guideline only, Adaptyst may compile and run without issues with older versions (there have been problems with some older versions of nlohmann-json, CLI11, and libarchive though).
 However, it is recommended to use the newest versions available for your distribution (or for installing from source if distribution versions don’t solve e.g. compilation errors).